perstarkse/template-axum-lambda-monolith/README.md

-sam build from base dir to generate the build sam local start-api --env-vars local-env.json to start a local api instance sam deploy to deploy
+sam build from base dir to generate the build sam local start-api --env-vars local-env.json to start a local api instance cargo deny --log-level error check to check licenses for dependencies sam deploy to deploy

 ## Features